raquo/Laminar/notes/Inserters.md

 1. **Moving a group** (`moveToParent`) — triggered by a re-emission whose payload _is_ the group (a list re-emitting `[G]`, or `G` applied to an element).
 It relocates the group's span.
 It says nothing about the group's _inner_ membership.
 2. **Stealing / re-stealing a node** — governed by whichever list re-emits _that node_; last write wins.

-Blurring these is a recurring source of bugs (see §5 and the PROGRESS ③④⑤ history).
+Blurring these is a recurring source of bugs (see §5).

 ---